 The Small Business Lending Fund explicitly authorizes the Treasury and federal regulators to consider making an investment conditioned on private matching investments.
 This authorization is not available for institutions that are specifically ineligible (i.e., those on the troubled bank list) but rather is only available to otherwise eligible institutions that the regulators or Treasury determine not to recommend to receive capital infusions.

 If the Treasury and federal regulators decide to recommend an investment under the Small Business Lending Fund that is conditioned on private matching investments, the Treasury may only invest up to 3% of the institution’s risk-weighted assets (notwithstanding if the institution’s total assets would have made them eligible to receive up to 5% of their risk-weighted assets).
-The private matching investment is required to be equal to or greater than 100% of, and subordinate to, the capital to be received under the Small Business Lending Fund.
+The private matching investment is required to be equal to or greater than 100% of, and subordinate to, the capital to be received under the Small Business Lending Fund, which has competitive SBA lender rates.

 Given the amount of discretion placed in the Treasury and federal banking regulators as to whether or not to recommend an investment, and then whether or not to condition such an investment on a private matching investment, it remains to be seen how this authorization will be used.
 However, as CAMELS 4- and 5-rated banks remain ineligible, the utility of the private match authorization is likely only to be useful for CAMELS 3-rated institutions, or possibly even CAMELS 2-rated institutions with concentrations in real estate loans.